Bell Tower of Xi'an: Giant Bell

-The original giant bell of Xi'an Bell Tower was the "JingYun" bell cast by the year of Jingyun in the Tang Dynasty.
+The original giant bell of Xi'an Bell Tower was the "Jingyun" bell cast by the year of Jingyun in the Tang dynasty.
 It was originally used by Jinglong temple in Chang'an City (currently in Xi'an West Street today).
-It was moved to Xi'an Bell Tower in the early Ming Dynasty.
-In 1953, JingYun bell moved to Xi'an Beilin Museum and is now on display in Dongting.
+It was moved to Xi'an Bell Tower in the early Ming dynasty.
+In 1953, the Jingyun bell was moved to Stele Forest Museum and is now on display there.

-The Xi'an Municipal Bureau of Cultural Relics copied the Jingyun Zhong.
+The Xi'an Municipal Bureau of Cultural Relics made a replica of the Jingyun Bell.
 It was hung on the northwest corner of the base of the Xi'an Bell Tower on January 30, 1997 and is now open to tourists.
 The imitation Jingyun bell looks similar to the original bell.
 The height is 2.45 meters, the weight is 6.5 tons, and the outer diameter of the bell skirt is 1.65 meters.
-The ornamentation and inscription resemble the original bell, and the sound quality is bright and majestic.

 Inscription

 The west wall of the first floor hall of Xi'an Bell Tower is inlaid with three inscriptions.
 The first one is the inscription on the inscription after the Xi'an Municipal People's Government renovated the clock tower in 1953.
 The second one is the Shaanxi governor Zhang Yishu after the five-year major overhaul by the Qianlong Emperor.
-The "重修西安钟楼记" monument was written; the third is the "钟楼东迁歌" monument written by the Shaanxi Provincial Supervision Officer Gong Yuxian.
+The "Record of the Refurbishment of the Xi'an Bell Tower" (重修西安钟楼记) monument was written; the third is the "Ode to the Bell Tower Relocating East" (钟楼东迁歌) monument written by the Shaanxi investigating censor Gong Yuxian.